1. Add depth with a parallax effect

 And in this example Keus, a backpack company, everything is well spaced in a side-scrolling design that feels uncluttered.

-This is another layout that’s not a unique, but breaks from design protocol and gives a designer more creative freedom by saving space.
+Inset sliders break from design protocol and give a web designer more creative freedom by saving space.

 Here on the website for energy drink Mr. X, the sliders take up limited screen space, but avoid getting lost in the layout: